langchain-ai/langgraph/docs/docs/concepts/persistence.md

 ### Get state

-You can view the latest state of the graph by calling `graph.get_state(config)`.
-This will return a `StateSnapshot` object that corresponds to the latest checkpoint associated with the thread ID provided in the config, or a checkpoint associated with a checkpoint ID for the thread, if provided.
+When interacting with the saved graph state, you **must** specify a [thread identifier](#threads).
+You can view the *latest* state of the graph by calling `graph.get_state(config)`.
+This will return a `StateSnapshot` object that corresponds to the latest checkpoint associated with the thread ID provided in the config or a checkpoint associated with a checkpoint ID for the thread, if provided.

 ```python
 # get the latest state snapshot